nijgururajofficial/urine_strip_project/README.md

 - Upload an image of a urine strip.
 - Analyze the image to detect the colors on the strip.
 - Return the RGB values of the detected colors as a JSON response.
-- Store the analyzed colors in a database.

 ## Technologies Used